John Shaw (schooner): History

 Launched in 1885, John Shaw was used primarily for bulk cargo transport across the Great Lakes, including coal and other industrial materials.
 In October 1885, the vessel was owned by Charles A. Eddy.
 Though designed for sail, it was common for schooners of her size and era to be towed by steam barges for efficiency.
 This was the case during her final voyage in 1894.

 Sinking

 On November 13, 1894, while en route to Chicago with a cargo of coal, John L. Shaw was under tow by the steam barge John F. Eddy across Lake Huron.
-A sudden and snowstorm led to a loss of visibility near Harrisville and caused the tow line to part, leaving the schooner adrift in worsening conditions.
+A sudden and severe snowstorm led to a loss of visibility near Harrisville and caused the tow line to part, leaving the schooner adrift in worsening conditions.
 Taking on water, the crew abandoned ship and escaped in a yawl, drifting for several hours before being rescued by a passing steamer.
 John Shaw foundered shortly thereafter.